 7. IBM (IBM)

 Today, IBM has its troubles.
-However, investments in AI and other state-of – the-art technology have changed.
-Note that IBM’s Strategic Imperatives, including cloud, security, analytics, large data, and mobile, have generated $39 billion in trailing 12 months or around 48 percent of total revenues.
+However, investments in AI and other state-of-the-art technology have changed.
+Note that IBM’s Strategic Imperatives, including cloud, security, analytics, massive data, and mobile, have generated $39 billion in trailing 12 months or around 48 percent of total revenues.
 This has helped to improve the overall growth rate of the company.
 IBM stock also has an attractive dividend of 4.49 %.
 This is one of the tech industry’s highest.

 8. Yext (YEXT)